tanhongit/send_mail_background_job/README.md

 rails s
 ```

-Now go to at http://localhost:3000/users/new and put your mail
+Now go to at http://localhost:3000/users/new and put your mail end waiting for a response to arrive

 # 6. Demo